 One of the things you want to do with a structured editor is to display the contents, indicating where the current focus is.
-Assuming you wish to provide a textual rendering, given one of our Cursors, this would require you to:
+Given one of our Cursors, this would require you to:

-- (i) Convert the value of the focus (i.e., a Lam, Exp or Type) to a String. - (ii) Modify the String value from rendering the focus to indicate the current focus (e.g., by wrapping it in marking brackets ala "> ... <"). - (iii) Render all of the context constructors, passing in the String from rendering what is below that constructor as the String to use as the value for the "hole" in the constructor.
+- 1. Convert the value of the focus (i.e. a Lam, Exp or Type) to a String. - 2.
+Modify the String value from rendering the focus to indicate the current focus (e.g. by wrapping it in marking brackets ala "> ... <"). - 3.
+Render all of the context constructors, passing in the String from rendering what is below that constructor as the String to use as the value for the "hole" in the constructor.